paulirish/automated-chrome-profiling/readme.md

 This is just the tip of the iceberg when it comes to using [the protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) to manipulate and measure the browser.
 Plenty of other projects around this space as well: [Chromium Telemetry](http://www.chromium.org/developers/telemetry), [ChromeDriver frontend for WebDriver](https://sites.google.com/a/chromium.org/chromedriver/), [trace-viewer](http://dev.chromium.org/developers/how-tos/trace-event-profiling-tool), the aforementioned [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) Node API, and a number of [other debugging protocol client applications collected here](https://developer.chrome.com/devtools/docs/debugging-clients).

-#### Enjoy!

- Please file issues or PR any updates as you try things.

-#### Why?
+#### Why profile JS like this?

-Testing the performance of asynchronous code is difficult.
-Obviously measuring endTime - startTime doesn't work.
-Using a profiler gives you the insight of how many microseconds the CPU spent within each script, function and its children.
-For async usecases, in particular, you can now evaluate differences much easier.
+Well, it started because testing the performance of asynchronous code is difficult.
+Obviously measuring `endTime - startTime` doesn't work.
+However, using a profiler gives you the insight of how many microseconds the CPU spent within each script, function and its children, making analysis much more sane.

 ### Contributors
 * paul irish